 While most large museums already have such a solution in place, we can expect smaller organizations to adopt this technology as well.

-6. QR codes galore
+6. QR Codes

 You might use QR codes in your cafe or restaurant to share the menu in a germ-free way.
 Or, you can add QR codes to your informational kiosks or signage to share the link to your museum app.
-You might also encourage visitors to sign up for your email newsletter, purchase a membership online, or make a donation.

-7. Discoverable collections websites
+7. Discoverable Collections Websites

 Gone are the days of hidden, private collections.
 Today, more museums are jumping on the trend of making their collections more widely available.
 This way, they can attract additional visitors and patrons.